nice-digital/next-web/docs/jotforms-integration.md

 **SEO Metadata**

-The **NextSeo** component from the **next-seo** package to set SEO metadata for the page.
+The **NextSeo** component from the **next-seo** package sets SEO metadata for the page.
 The title is set to the form name and the titles of the parent pages, joined with " | ".
 The description is set to the lead text.

 **Breadcrumb Navigation**